Hotchkiss M201

 The Hotchkiss M201 was the standard light utility vehicle used by the French army from shortly after the second World War until it began retiring them from French service in the 1980s.
 It started in 1955 as a World War II jeep built under license and in many respects was little changed when production ended in 1966.
 The last M201 was taken out of French service as late as year 2000.
-In France it is usually simply called "La Jeep".
+In France, it is usually simply called "La Jeep".

 Description

 The M201 employed a simple conventional structure, designed around a light metal frame with two rigid axles suspended on leaf springs.
 The four-cylinder in-line engine was a modified Willys Go Devil engine and was positioned at the front and the gear box, alongside the torque splitter, was in the middle of the vehicle alongside the driver.
 Maximum power is 60 hp-metric.
-There was no roof and there were no doors.
+There was neither a roof nor doors.
 The standard version provided seating for four and an open load area at the back.
 The windscreen could be folded forward over the engine hood/bonnet.

-For road use the rear axle was driven, power being switchable also to the front axle for off-road use.
+For road use, the rear axle was driven, power being switchable also to the front axle for off-road use.
 The gearbox provided three forward speeds and one reverse speed for road use, and for off-road use a lower "crawler" ratio was available.
-There was no limited slip differential but the vehicle's light weight and the available gearing nevertheless provided excellent off-road capability.
+There was no limited-slip differential but the vehicle's light weight and the available gearing nevertheless provided excellent off-road capability.

-The military defined the M201 as a VLTT ('Véhicule Léger Tout Terrain' aka "Light all-terrain vehicle").
+The military defined the M201 as a VLTT ('Véhicule Léger Tout Terrain' "Light all-terrain vehicle").
 The standard vehicles were mostly used as staff cars or radio cars.

-For use in Northern Africa the company developed a "Sahara" version, featuring a strengthened chassis, firmer springing at the back, a supplementary tool box under the front grille and a second fuel tank beneath the passenger seat.
-Before long the vehicle was also adapted for use as a launch vehicle for anti-tank guns or rockets, and some were fitted with surveillance radar dishes.
+For use in Northern Africa, the company developed a "Sahara" version, featuring a strengthened chassis, firmer springing at the back, a supplementary tool box under the front grille and a second fuel tank beneath the passenger seat.
+Before long, the vehicle was also adapted for use as a launch vehicle for anti-tank guns or rockets, and some were fitted with surveillance radar dishes.